McKael/madonctl/README.md

 ## Installation

+Please note that Mastodon 2.0.0 has a breaking API change (see issue #9).

+`madonctl` v2.0.0+ is required for Mastodon 2.0.0+ server, but the new version will not work with old servers.

 ### From source

 To install the application from source (you need to have Go >= 1.7), just type: